 As it has been mentioned above, the syphilis STD creates rashes on the hands and feet, causes fatigue, hair loss, sore throat, and several other problems as it spreads.
 Same is the case with chlamydia STD which greatly affects the rectum in both women and men.
 There are some additional symptoms such as bloody discharge, rectal pain, and painful discharge.

-Yeast infection, ingrown hair and bladder infection is generally baffled with genital herpes.
-Differentiated by bumps and blisters, genital herpes is an STD. if you have noticed mild itchiness and a small cluster of bumps, just wait for a day or two.
-If it heals quickly and does not spread to a larger area, it perhaps be due to an ingrown hair and not an STD rash.
+Yeast infection, ingrown hair and bladder infection are often misdiagnosed as being genital herpes.
+Genital herpes is different from these conditions but can cause very similar symptoms like bumps and blisters.
+If you have noticed mild itchiness and a small cluster of bumps, just wait for a day or two.
+If it heals quickly and does not spread to a larger area, it could be due to an ingrown hair and it's not caused by an STD.

-Genital herpes, on the other hand, comes with various other symptoms such as swollen glands, sore throat, and flue.
+Genital herpes, on the other hand, comes with various other symptoms such as swollen glands, sore throat, and flu.
 Besides, the lesions take around a minimum of 3 weeks time to heal.
-Ingrown hair usually caused when you shave the pubic area or undergo a bikini wax.
+Ingrown hair usually results of shaving the pubic area or from a bikini wax.

 Heat Rash or Herpes?

-Herpes and heat rash are pretty common skin problems.
-Herpes is a viral infection that is a very common STD that occurs mostly in people who are sexually active.
-Nevertheless, both bring on different conditions.
-The heat rash may occur at any part of your body including your private parts, and they clear up quickly.
+Herpes and heat rash are both very common and may cause similar skin problems.
+Heat rash may occur at any part of your body including your private parts, and they clear up quickly.
 Heat rash subsides on their own from a couple of hours to in merely a day.
-Simply by washing off your genitals or changing clothes, you may notice the heat rashes subsiding.
+Simply by washing your genitals or changing clothes, you may notice the heat rashes subsiding.
 Try cooling the skin and you will find quite a relief.
-If not, it perhaps be herpes.
+If not it can be Herpes.